PrincetonUniversity/openpiton/README.md

 ![blockdiag](/docs/openpiton_ariane_blockdiag.png?raw=true)

 This version of OpenPiton has preliminary support for the [64bit Ariane RISC-V processor](https://github.com/pulp-platform/ariane) from ETH Zurich.
-To this end, Ariane has been equipped witha a different L1 cache subsystem that follows a write-through protocol and that has support for cache invalidations and atomics.
+To this end, Ariane has been equipped with a different L1 cache subsystem that follows a write-through protocol and that has support for cache invalidations and atomics.
+This L1 cache system is designed to connect directly to the L1.5 cache provided by OpenPiton's P-Mesh.

 Check out the sections below to see how to run the RISC-V tests or simple bare-metal C programs in simulation.

 > Note that the system has only been tested with a 1x1 tile configuration.
-Verification of more advanced features such as cache coherency among multiple tiles is still WIP, although simple test programs do work in the manycore setting (see below).
+Verification of more advanced features such as cache coherency among multiple tiles is still a work-in-progress, although simple test programs do work in the manycore setting (see below).

 > All RISC-V atomics except LR/SC are supported and tested.